This story is by Julie Stroem and won an honorable mention in our 2019 Summer Writing Contest. You can find all the writing contest stories here.

 The Bloody Painter, they’d called me.
 I liked to paint my victims afterwards, to show the world I was leagues above their average serial killer.
 I was an artist.

-I had tried other ways, of course, ways that wouldn’t waste human lives, but not even the best brand of heroine could quite match the high of being the controlling power over someone else’s life, of seeing the soul slowly seep out of someone’s eyes.
+I had tried other ways, of course, ways that wouldn’t waste human lives, but not even the best brand of heroin could quite match the high of being the controlling power over someone else’s life, of seeing the soul slowly seep out of someone’s eyes.
 It was a thrill like nothing else.

 But not anymore.
 I was a chained man.
 There was only one ticket out of here and it was a one-way to the morgue.